 When it comes to interior design, there are few materials that are as beloved as wood.
 Natural wood has a character, grain, and beauty that is unmatched by any synthetic or man made material, and it’s versatile enough to be used nearly anywhere in the home.

 Reclaimed wood is a natural alternative to new wood materials and products that’s more environmentally friendly.
 Reclaimed wood is natural wood that has been used previously in barns, households, or businesses.
-The wood is removed from these settings, refinished, and given a new life.
+These aged hardwoods are removed from these settings, refinished, and given a new life that cannot be replicated by modern wood production.
 The wood shows the history, patina, and marks of its previous use, which gives it a beautiful, interesting finish and appearance.

 Reclaimed wood can be used anywhere that new wood products can be installed, and it brings instant depth and character to any room.
 Check out these 31 reclaimed wood interior design ideas to see what’s possible with this unique and versatile material.

 1. CONTRASTING BEAMS

 Ceiling beams add dimension and depth to a room, as well as one-of-a-kind interest to the “fifth wall”.
 Reclaimed wood ceiling beams have all the strength and support of new beams, but with a softer finish from previous use.
 And unlike new beams, which are often hollow boxes, salvaged wood beams are solid wood, giving you many more years of use.

 We’re here to help.
 Contact us today to discuss your next project, get a quote, or just learn more about us and our products.